CivicActions/guidebook/company-policies/README.md

 # CivicActions policy overview

-Our company policies are the the formal rules or requirements that align with our goals.
+Our company policies are the formal rules or requirements that align with our goals.
 A policy is CA's official position: its associated steps or procedures are either in, or linked from, the policy.

 ## Developing policy content